websauna/websauna/docs/source/glossary.rst

     notebook
         This refers to :term:`IPython Notebook`.
 More specifically, in the context of Websauna, the :doc:`the IPython Notebook shell you can open through the website <../narrative/misc/notebook>`.

+    OAuth
+        OAuth is an open standard for authorization, commonly used as a way for Internet users to log into third party websites using their Microsoft, Google, Facebook or Twitter accounts without exposing their password. `More information <https://en.wikipedia.org/wiki/OAuth>`__.

     Optimistic concurrency control
         Optimistic concurrency control (OCC) is a concurrency control method applied to transactional systems such as relational database management systems and software transactional memory.
 OCC assumes that multiple transactions can frequently complete without interfering with each other.
 While running, transactions use data resources without acquiring locks on those resources.
 Before committing, each transaction verifies that no other transaction has modified the data it has read.
 If the check reveals conflicting modifications, the committing transaction rolls back and can be restarted. `More information <https://en.wikipedia.org/wiki/Optimistic_concurrency_control>`__.